DongjaeMoon/CRAIP_2025/README.md

 **All the command should be done by only language command.
 So you can not manually turn on and off ROS2 node/launch.** To see how to do that, please refer how `language_command_handler` works.

-**The language would be changed!**.
-For example, for mission 1, we will use similar, but not exactly same language command.
+**The language would be changed!** For example, for mission 1, we will use similar, but not exactly same language command.
 For example, instead of 'Please navigate me to the toilet', we will might use 'Toilet, toilet, toilet.
 Hurry.' for the language command.
-The robot should do the mission robustly to the langauge command. **For that, you need to design your prompt well.**
+The robot should do the mission robustly to the langauge command. **For that, you need to design your prompt well with `command_handler_config`.**

 **Key Rules**:
 - You **must** use your own localization module (no ground truth robot poses)
 - You **must** use your own path planning module for collision-free navigation
 - Using ground truth object poses from Gazebo is **not allowed**
-- **Missions will be announced via natural language commands (e.g., "Please navigate me to the toilet")**
+- **Missions will be done only via natural language commands (e.g., "Please navigate me to the toilet")**

 ---